TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/9-Rendering-the-output-with-fluid.rst

 Possible other formats are e.g. *.pdf*, *.json* or *.xml*.
 In table 3.1 you can find some examples for these convention.

+.. todo: This format query argument to file extension mapping magic is an anti feature
+         which should not be mentioned anymore.

 *Table 3-1: Examples for the convention of template paths*

 +-----------+------------+------------+--------------------------------------------+